 These scandals are finally flanked by countless anti-feminist comments in the discussion forums of tech sites such as Heise.

 It is therefore all the more interesting to take a look at the salary structure in this industry: Are women in the IT and tech industry systematically discriminated against?
 Is the scene latently hostile to women?
 And can this be seen in the salary, keyword gender pay gap?

 Small differences in content are not friendly to women

 The Salary Comparison Portal http://gehalt.de did just that and looked at the salaries of women in the scene - and comes to interesting conclusions: Although the gender pay gap is less than in other industries - but that is only with the particularly assertive women of the scene together.

 Or, to put it plausively, the low differences in salary are not necessarily women-friendly.
 Why this is so, illustrate the figures that came out in the investigation.
 The sound first of all positive:

-Women in the IT & Tech industry: A salary check
+Women in the IT and Tech Industry: A Salary Check

-According to this, women with a scientific background in the IT project management deserve the best.
-Your annual income is 67.144 Euro.
-This is followed by product management with an average of 64.443 Euro and an employment in technical research and development with 63.989 Euro annually.
-In addition, positions in the field of insurance mathematics (63.968 Euro) and in the business consultancy (62.217 Euro) are also lucrative.
+Accordingly, women with a background in science and technology deserve the best in IT project management.
+Your annual income is here at 67.144 Euro.
+This is followed by product management with an average of 64.443 Euro as well as a position in technical research and development with 63.989 Euro annually.
+Lucrative positions include actuarial science (63.968 Euro) and management consulting (62.217 Euro).